How to Immunise your Children for the Cold and Flu Season

-Immunisation is a simple, safe and effective way to avoid the flu and other diseases that can make you seriously ill and sometimes cause death.
-For example, in addition to whooping cough, some of the other common diseases routinely immunised against, such as rubella (German measles), measles and mumps, can all have a serious impact on health.
+Immunisation is a simple and effective way to avoid the flu and other diseases that can make you seriously ill and sometimes cause death.
 And nobody wants that!

 Some people think of the flu as a bad cold, but it's much more serious – it causes thousands of hospitalisations every year.
-"It's important for kids to avoid getting the flu because it can make children (especially immunocompromised children) extremely sick," says Konradsdottir.
+"It's important for kids to avoid getting the flu because it can make other children extremely sick," says Konradsdottir.

-When enough of us are immunised, we stop the disease from spreading and can eventually wipe it out for good in Australia (like we did with the smallpox vaccination).
+When enough of us are immunised, we stop the disease from spreading and can eventually wipe it out for good in Australia.

 When do you need to get them?